Anxiety and mental health resources

 Health Services

-Berkshire Healthcare NHS Trust – www.berkshirehealthcare.nhs.uk – runs the CAMHS and adult autism diagnosis services.
+Berkshire Healthcare NHS Trust – www.berkshirehealthcare.nhs.uk – runs the CAMHS service, including the autism diagnosis service for children and young people, and the adult autism diagnosis service.

 The trust has a dedicated website for its services for Children, Young People and Families – https://cypf.berkshirehealthcare.nhs.uk

-The Buckinghamshire, Oxfordshire and Berkshire West NHS Integrated Care System (ICS) – https://www.bucksoxonberksw.icb.nhs.uk/ – contracts Autism Berkshire and Parenting Special Children to provide the Berkshire West Autism & ADHD Support Service.
+The Buckinghamshire, Oxfordshire and Berkshire West NHS Integrated Care Board (ICB) – https://www.bucksoxonberksw.icb.nhs.uk/ – contracts Autism Berkshire and Parenting Special Children to provide the Berkshire West Autism & ADHD Support Service.

 The following Local Healthwatch organisations monitor health and social care services on behalf of patients and service users: